COST GUIDES

 Pros and cons of electric radiators

-You’ve probably heard that electric radiators can be expensive to run, especially as the cost of electricity rises.
-But with gas bills creeping up, too, electric radiators might not be as costly to run as you think.
+You've probably heard that electric radiators can be expensive to run, especially as the cost of electricity rises.

 What are the advantages of electric radiators?

-Targeted heating – You can heat individual rooms as needed rather than the entire house
+Targeted heating: you can heat individual rooms as needed rather than the entire house

 What are the disadvantages of electric radiators?